BY SOFO ARCHON

 For instance, if a child’s parents are filled with worries, fears and stress, then the child might very well develop into an anxious, insecure, neurotic adult.
 On the contrary, if a child’s parents are confident, can handle difficulties and have a positive outlook on life, it’s highly probable that the child will develop an optimistic attitude and be unafraid of facing the challenges that life brings on its way.

 A child is like a sponge, unconsciously absorbing everything from its environment.
-And since parents are often the most immediate environment of a child, their own psychological condition is of utmost importance to a child’s psychological development.
+And since parents are typically the most immediate environment of a child, their own psychological condition is of utmost importance to a child’s psychological development.
 If parents are not emotionally healthy themselves, they can’t but fail to raise emotionally healthy children — the emotional issues they are suffering from will inevitably be transferred to their children.
-Therefore, only when parents know how to deal with and resolve their own psychological problems, can a truly positive parental environment manifest — that is, an environment that makes children feel secure, supported, loved and taken care of, and wherein they can grow and flourish into the greatest version of themselves.
+Therefore, it’s important that parents deal with and resolve their own psychological problems (with the support of society, in the form of free mental health services, which sadly are nearly non-existent in most countries around the world), for only then can a truly positive parental environment manifest — that is, an environment that makes children feel secure, loved and supported.